KUMAR-APURVA/Operation-Research/README.md

 # Operation-Research
-OR project on Application of Queuing Theory in Automobile Assembly Line Problem

 Queuing theory refers to the mathematical study of the formation, function, and congestion of waiting lines, or queues.